 Plants expend a lot of energy flowering.
 The more they flower, the more food they need.
 Even if you added a controlled release fertilizer at the beginning of the season, your flowering plants will need a boost every 3-5 weeks.

-A balanced all-purpose fertilizer will suffice, but if you really want to kick things into gear, try a dose of super or triple phosphate.
+A balanced, all-purpose fertilizer will suffice, but if you really want to kick things into gear, try a dose of super or triple phosphate.
 Phosphate is especially good for root development early in the season and for boosting bud set.
-Follow the label directions.
-More... isn't better.
-And phosphate isn't a substitute for a balanced fertilizer, it's a supplement.
+More isn't better, and phosphate... isn't a substitute for a balanced fertilizer, it's a supplement.

 06 of 06

 Flowers come and go, but foliage just keeps getting bigger.
 It keeps getting easier and easier to have a riot of color in the garden without a flower in sight.
-Shrubs like 'Black Beauty' Sambucus, chartreuse and bronze sweet potato vines, screaming orange cannas and the pale pinks and cream of Weigela 'My Monet' can either complement, augment, or even replace the flowers in your garden.
-And we haven't even mentioned the rainbow available in coleus.
-Sprinkle your garden beds... with a few hardy shrubs and sprinting annuals and you'll never be without a spot of color.
+Shrubs like 'Black Beauty' Sambucus, chartreuse and bronze sweet potato vines, screaming orange cannas, and the pale pinks and cream of Weigela 'My Monet' can either complement, augment, or even replace the flowers in your garden.
+We haven't even mentioned the rainbow available in coleus.
+Sprinkle your garden beds with... a few hardy shrubs and sprinting annuals and you'll never be without a spot of color.